sambot-app/sambot.github.io/_pages/pressKit.md

 - Add, Run and Rerun recurrent Workflows (on any combination of projects, branches, or tags) at a glance
 - See all details of any Builds and restart or abord them in one tap
 - Download all build artifacts easily
+- Add favorite Artifacts on Dashboard and automatically get instant access to their last version
 - Quickly understand why and where your Build has failed with Error Analysis
 - Follow builds Steps (live or afterward) parsed from Bitrise log to instantly identify what's happening
 - Find the build you are looking for with a powerful search engine to inspect, rerun or abort it instantly